AdolfCarr/Simple-personal-website/README.md

   - A link to the developer's GitHub profile.
   - A centered image.
 - A GitHub Actions workflow to automate deployment to Azure.
 - Step-by-step instructions and screenshots (found in the README.md file) that detail the setup and deployment process.
-Additionally, there is a link to the same instructions and screenshots in PDF format located in the section of the README.md named 'Additional Resources.'
+Additionally, there is a [link to the Azure Fundamentals Task Instructions](documents/Azure_Fundamentals_Task_Gustavo_Adolfo_Carrillo_Camacho.pdf) to the same instructions and screenshots in PDF format located in the section of the README.md named 'Additional Resources.'

 ### Deployment
 The project is deployed on Azure Static Web Apps, with the DNS record provided by Microsoft under the .azurewebsites.net domain.